zhilongzhao/HSTSGCN/README.md

 run train_h.py --model (you can select, such as HSTSGCN) --force True

-If you want to change the dataset from XiAn_city to JiNan_city, I suggest you can directly revise the code in your IDE in train_h.py
+If you want to change the dataset from XiAn_city to JiNan_city, I suggest you can directly revise the code in your IDE in train_h.py.

-See the paper for an analysis of hyperparameters.

-if you want get the dataset from XiAn_city to JiNan_city.

-the HSTSGCN result can be seen as follow;